kingdave4/My-Portfolio/content/Blog/Kubernetesblog.md

 showTableOfContents: true
 ---

 Continuing along my journey of becoming a DevOps engineer, I eventually made it to a major milestone: **learning Kubernetes**.
-This too was a part of the same Udemy course—*DevOps Beginners to Advanced with Projects*—that, while covering many tools, gave a solid introduction to the basics of Kubernetes.
+This too was a part of the same Udemy course *DevOps Beginners to Advanced with Projects* that, while covering many tools, gave a solid introduction to the basics of Kubernetes.

 ## Why Kubernetes?